Background pattern

 Consult your doctor before starting to take Dezipar if you have or have had:

-• recent myocardial infarction (heart attack), or if you have congestive heart failure or uncontrolled high blood pressure.
+• if you have recently had a heart attack (heart attack), or if you have congestive heart failure or uncontrolled high blood pressure.

-• cardiac condition (such as irregular or very slow heartbeats, heart failure, myocardial infarction)
+• a heart condition (such as irregular or very slow heartbeats, heart failure, heart attack)

-• cardiac condition called "prolongation of the QT interval" or history of certain abnormal heart rhythms called torsade de pointes or if someone in your family has "prolongation of the QT interval"
+• a heart condition called "prolongation of the QT interval" or a history of certain abnormal heart rhythms called torsades de pointes, or if a family member has "prolongation of the QT interval"

 • low levels of magnesium or potassium in the blood